 Christmas gingerbread biscuit shapes

-It's now 5 years since I first made these and I'm pleased to report that we have managed to use that gingerbread man cutter!
+It's now 7 years since I first made these and I'm pleased to report that we have managed to use that gingerbread man cutter!
 However, as these biscuits are perfect for Christmas I like to use stars and Christmas trees instead.
+Maybe Little Miss Spice was right all those years ago!

 What is the texture of these gingerbread biscuits?